VarunKRK/OpenCV-projects/Green Screen Project/Readme.md

 ```
 ### 🚀 *How to use*

-Initially we to import the libraries
+Initially we have to import the libraries
 ```python
 import cv2 as cv
 import numpy as np